MichaelCurrin/learn-to-code/en/topics/scripting_languages/Go/README.md

 - **Structural typing**
 - Go includes a file formatter, to avoid style arguments among devs.
 - Some examples of Go applications are Docker, Terraform (and other HashiCorp tools) and Hugo the static site generator.
+- Go has cleaner error handling than try/catch of JavaScript.

 ### Definitions